'I'm just so thankful that he cared for him' - Mum of man found sleeping on stranger's couch in Mangawhai

 'I'll ask him a few questions'

-Even though she knew her son was ok, it was still not easy reading about what had happened to him.
+Even though she knew her son was okay, it was still not easy reading about what had happened to him.

 "I was just worried, if you get so lost you do not have your bearings," the man's mother said.